 Tour Buses

-Bus tours are in high demand during the peak summer months and into the fall season.
+Bus tours are in high demand during the peak summer and fall seasons.
 One of the most popular is the Waikiki Trolley, with hop-on, hop-off stops at several top attractions.
-Three routes are available to places like Waikiki Beach, ‘Iolani Palace and Diamond Head.
+Three routes are available to places like Waikiki Beach, ‘Iolani Palace, and Diamond Head.
 Each route can be paid for separately or combined on a day pass.
 Other trolley services like LeaLea and JTB’s Oli Oli are currently out of service.

 Popular Tours

-For those who find public transportation difficult, there are bus tours to cover almost all of Oahu.
-While public buses go to Pearl Harbor, there are specialized tours from E Noa, Roberts Hawaii and Pearl Harbor Tours.
-Extensive island tours are available from Royal Star Hawaii, Surf Bus and Hawaii Turtle.
+For those who find public transportation difficult, there are bus tours covering almost all of Oahu.
+While public buses go to Pearl Harbor, specialized tours are available from E Noa, Roberts Hawaii, and Pearl Harbor Tours.
+Extensive island tours are available from Royal Star Hawaii, Surf Bus, and Hawaii Turtle.
 In addition to luaus from select hotels, Paradise Cove Luau and Roberts Hawaii may still have reservations.
-Tours may already be sold out at the popular Polynesian Cultural Center.
+Tours may already be sold out at the famous Polynesian Cultural Center.

 Biking